-Ayo supports the assistant director of Mason’s annual Innovations in Teaching & Learning Conference.
-She manages the schedules of and communication with presenters and volunteers, and tracks/updates all conference sessions and events.
+Ayo supports the annual Innovations in Teaching & Learning Conference.
+She assists in the management of the conference proceedings, the communication with presenters and volunteers, and tracking/updating the conference sessions and events.

 She is a 2nd year PhD student in Health and Intercultural Communication Studies and an Instructor in Mason’s Core Oral Communication Program.
 Her research interests include cross cultural communication between Africans and African Americans.
 She is also a PCOS awareness advocate.